DIDSR/DART/docs/HDC.rst

       - The similarity values between any two numeric attribute values depend on their relative value.
         The values representing the minimum and maximum values (1 and 5, respectively) have a similarity of approximately 0.

-To illustrate the importance of this property, let's consider a simple toy attribute that can have the values 1, 2, 3, 4 or 5.
+The importance of this property can be illustrated though the consideration of a simple toy attribute that can have the values 1, 2, 3, 4 or 5.
-Suppose we want to measure the similarity of the "population i" to the other two "populations" shown in the table below.
+Assume that the distribution of this attribute in "population i" needs to be compared to the two other "populations" shown in the table below.

 .. list-table::
     :widths: 10 20